HP Series 80: Historical context

 The late 1970s saw the development of inexpensive home computers such as the Apple II and TRS-80.
 Steve Wozniak, while working at HP, had developed the Apple computer in his spare time, with the idea of a computer that worked in BASIC when it was turned on.
 He offered HP rights to the Apple computer, but was turned down and was given a legal release.
-In an interview he did note that soon after that, the calculator division was starting an 8-bit computer project called Capricorn, and he wasn't allowed to work on that project.
+In an interview he noted that soon after that, the calculator division was starting an 8-bit computer project called Capricorn, which he was not allowed to work on.
 Ultimately, the market for desktop computing would go to IBM PC compatible personal computers with a floppy disk drive based operating system, and an industry standard Intel 8088 processor (the IBM PC was announced shortly after the 80 series).